aidanwilliams09/CellularAutomaton/README.md

 qimage2ndarray | 1.8.3

 ## Future Developments
-Planned implementation of 2D and potentially 3D cellular automaton
+* Planned implementation of 2D and potentially 3D cellular automaton
+* Neural Network to take a starting positiion and use the rules to reach another desired position